 (2) Subject to rule 2.4A, an affidavit in support of an originating process must annex a record of a search of the records maintained by ASIC, in relation to the company that is the subject of the application to which the originating process relates, carried out no earlier than 7 days before the originating process is filed.

-Note for this regulation:

-An example of the affidavit in support of an application for winding-up in insolvency for failure to comply with a statutory demand is shown in Note 2 to these rules.
+Note: An example of the affidavit in support of an application for winding-up in insolvency for failure to comply with a statutory demand is shown in Note 2 to these rules.

 [Rule 2.4 amended: Gazette 12 Aug 2008 p.
 3548.]

-2.4A Application for order setting aside statutory demand (Corporations Act s.
+2.4A.
+Application for order setting aside statutory demand (Corporations Act s.
 459G)

 (1) This rule applies, and rule 2.4(2) does not apply, to an application by a company under section 459G of the Corporations Act for an order setting aside a statutory demand served on the company.